Matthew McLean, MA, MFTI

 Important Factors for Choosing a Therapist

-Research in the field indicates the most important factor in success in therapy is the relationship between you and your therapist.
+Research in the field indicates success in therapy is closely tied to the relationship between you and your therapist.
 How well you connect is key in determining how effective the alliance between you will be.
 I encourage you to have a telephone conversation before booking an appointment.
 If they sound like someone you want to try, book a session.
 You will be able to tell soon enough if you click together.
 In addition, you may also wish to consider the therapist's specialties, treatment methods, education, and professional interests.
 A few examples:

 * What areas does their practice focus on?